Faint (song): Music video

 The video, directed by Mark Romanek and shot in downtown Los Angeles, consists of the band performing in front of an audience and a floodlight.
 The audience consisted of members from the LPU.
 Almost the entire video is shot from behind the band, allowing the strong lighting to portray them in silhouettes.
 Therefore, the faces of the band are not shown throughout most of the video, except at the final chorus where the band is then shown from the front.

 They perform in front of a derelict building structure with graffiti, such as a monstrous version of the Hybrid Theory Soldier and some Linkin Park symbols.

-A director's cut was made that features an extended ending where Mike Shinoda spray paints the words En Proceso (Spanish for In Process) on a garage door.

-As of January 2023, the music video for "Faint" has over 375 million views on YouTube.

 Commercial performance

 "Faint" was officially released to US radio on July 1, 2003.
 The song reached the top twenty on the Hot 100 Recurrent Airplay, and the following week it debuted on the Hot 100, the official US chart.
 "Faint" peaked at number forty-eight in its eighth week and remained on the chart until its twentieth week.
 The song entered the top twenty on the majority of the Billboard charts on which it appeared.
-"Faint" proved popular on Modern Rock Tracks radio, attaining the number one position on that chart for six weeks (with 37 weeks on the chart), and peaked at number forty-eight on the Hot 100 Airplay format and number two for two weeks on the US Mainstream Rock Tracks.
+"Faint" proved popular on Modern Rock Tracks radio, attaining the number one position on that chart for six weeks (with 37 weeks on the chart), and peaked at number two for two weeks on the US Mainstream Rock Tracks.

 "Faint" reached the top thirty on the Canadian Singles Chart where it peaked at 21.

 The song was released in Australia, Europe and New Zealand on July 22, 2003.
 "Somewhere I Belong" reached the UK top ten, while "Faint" reached the top twenty.
 "Faint" continued the trend of lower-charting singles when it debuted and peaked at number fifteen, and remained in the chart for 8 weeks.
 "Faint" peaked at number twenty-five on the Australian Singles Chart and stayed at its peak for two weeks.

 "Faint" reached 67 on the Japanese singles chart and 48 on the Eurochart Hot 100 Singles and it would also peak at forty in seven countries and reached the top twenty in the United Kingdom and Spain.
 It was a moderate top ten success on the LAUNCH Music Videos Top 100.